awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 + An Elastic IP address is for use in a specific region only\.
 + When you associate an Elastic IP address with an instance that previously had a public IPv4 address, the public DNS hostname of the instance changes to match the Elastic IP address\.
 + We resolve a public DNS hostname to the public IPv4 address or the Elastic IP address of the instance outside the network of the instance, and to the private IPv4 address of the instance from within the network of the instance\.
++ When you allocate an Elastic IP address from an IP address pool that you have brought to your AWS account, it does not count toward your Elastic IP address limits\.

 ## Working with Elastic IP Addresses<a name="working-with-eips"></a>